question Is Advayavada a religious Buddhism?

 question You speak of progress but make little mention of evolution.
 Is the Fourth Sign of Being you speak of not evolution?

 answer Evolution is an ontological fact and progress is an epistemological concept.
-What we say is that human beings experience as progress that which accords with the overall course of Nature, which includes, of course, the underlying fact of evolution.
-Because we experience the Noble Eightfold Path as progress, we know that it coincides with the course of Nature; in a way, Advayavada Buddhism is a or maybe the Buddhist face of the global evolutionary movement.
+What we say in Advayavada Buddhism is that human beings experience as progress what accords with the overall course of Nature, and that, because we experience the Noble Eightfold Path as progress, we then know that it accords with the course of Nature, which is rooted in the underlying fact of evolution; in a way, Advayavada Buddhism is a, or maybe, the Buddhist face of the global evolutionary movement.

 question Is Advayavada Buddhism, then, a kind of cosmodicy?

 answer The cosmodicy meant by Caroline Rhys Davids when she coined the term in the early 20th century would imply that existence as such is 'good'.
 This is not what we say.
 What we believe and teach is that what we human beings experience as good and wholesome, indeed as progress, is that which agrees with the otherwise neutral overall nature of existence.
 Good and bad are exclusively human concepts which you cannot apply to existence as a whole - the wood is completely silent and only sentient beings hear the falling tree!